This document provides information for third year students taking the BSc Physics or MPhys degree course.

 The type of approximations used to find satisfactory explanations of what we observe often turn out to be similar whether the underlying laws are those of classical mechanics, statistical mechanics or quantum mechanics.
 Typically, one sets up an idealised model of some phenomenon, solves the equations of the model (often with further approximations) and relates the results back to what is observed experimentally.
 Sometimes the same model and approximations turn out to be appropriate in very different circumstances.
 For example, the behaviour of electrons in metals and in white dwarf stars is described by the same model.

-Away from the lecture theatre you will spend much of your time in the third year working on your project.
-Whether your project is experimental, theoretical, computational, or a combination of these, it will provide you with the experience of exploring a particular area of physics in depth, and of working with your supervisor to bring it to a successful conclusion within the permitted time.
+If on the BSc, you will spend much of your time in the third year working on your project.
+It will provide you with the experience of exploring a particular area of physics in depth, and of working with your supervisor to bring it to a successful conclusion within the permitted time.
 Through the project report it also serves to further develop your communication skills.